appreciated/designer-for-flow/README.md

 Currently the following input and output formats are supported:
 - Java Classes

+# Distribution

+The Editor is not meant to be run locally.
+Instead use the

 # Executing
 Before starting the application via IDE execute `mvn clean install`.